Azure/azure-sdk-for-js/sdk/appconfiguration/app-configuration/review/app-configuration.api.md

 // Warning: (ae-forgotten-export) The symbol "OperationDetails" needs to be exported by the entry point index.d.ts
 //
 // @public
-export interface OperationDetailsResponse extends OperationDetails, HttpResponseField<{}> {
+export interface OperationDetailsResponse extends OperationDetails {
 }

 // @public